Right about now is the perfect time to get out the power washer.

 #OTD Today is the anniversary of the death of the remarkable English botanist George Bentham who died on this day in 1884.

 Bentham kept a diary for over 50 years.
-All of his correspondence with Sir William Hooker has been preserved through the years.
+All of his correspondence with Sir William Hooker has been preserved over the years.

 If you're a fan of Opal Basil, the purple basil, you'll be pleased to know it was first discovered in 1830 by none other than George Bentham.